JhouLab/Pi5WebcamRecorder/README.md

     0V -----     ----------

 One can also transmit an animal ID number via the GPIO pins as a 16-bit binary number.
+The ID number has to be transmitted BEFORE starting the session, and will show up in the filename.
+If you transmit the ID after a session has already started, it will likely get interpreted as a triple pulse, which will stop the recording.

-The ID number will then show up in the filename.
-ID transmission begins with a 200ms pulse, followed by 16 binary bits as shown below:
+ID transmission begins with a 300ms pulse, followed by 16 binary bits as shown below:

-    3.3V      200ms  <16 binary bits, 50 or 150ms>     <Parity bit 50 or 150ms>
+    3.3V      300ms  <16 binary bits, 50 or 150ms>     <Parity bit 50 or 150ms>
              ______   _   _   _                   _       _
             |      | | | | | | |    .. etc..     | |     | |
     0V -----        -   -   -   -               -   -----   ---------------